Density functional study of orbital-selective magnetism in FeAs-based superconductors

-In contrast, with the $d_{yz}$ magnetic moment, $d_{yz}$ bands are deformed in the whole Brillouin zone much more greatly than anti-crossing of bands [Fig.~4(e)].
-Whole upper part of $d_{yz}$ bands and whole lower part of $d_{yz}$ bands are expelled from each other [Fig.~4(e)], so even the top of the $d_{yz}$ hole band is pushed up by 100~meV and the bottom of the $d_{yz}$ electron band is pushed down by 100~meV.
-This change of $d_{yz}$ bands in the whole Brillouin zone indicates that the driving mechanism for the $d_{yz}$ magnetic moment is not FS nesting (local in k-space) but lowering of the total energy of electrons by formation of local magnetic moments (local in real space).
-Despite the large change in the $d_{yz}$ bands, all the other bands are almost unchanged except for some anti-crossings.
+In contrast, in SmFeAsO in $d_{yz}$-AFM where the Fe magnetic moment has only $d_{yz}$ orbital character, $d_{yz}$ bands are deformed in the whole Brillouin zone rather than just anti-crossing of bands [Fig.~4(e)].
+Whole upper part of $d_{yz}$ bands and whole lower part of $d_{yz}$ bands are repelled from each other [Fig.~4(e)], so even the top of the hole-type $d_{yz}$ band is pushed up by 40~meV and the bottom of the electron-type $d_{yz}$ band is pushed down by 50~meV.
+This change of $d_{yz}$ bands in the whole Brillouin zone indicates that the driving mechanism for the $d_{yz}$ orbital character of Fe magnetic moment is not FS nesting which is local in k-space but it is the lowering of the total energy of the electron system by formation of magnetic moments which are local in real space.
+Despite the significant change in the $d_{yz}$ bands, all the other bands are almost unchanged except for some anti-crossings.

-Since different orbital characters of the Fe magnetic moment result in orbital-dependent difference in electronic structures, the orbital characters of the Fe magnetic moment can be distinguished by, e.g., angle-resolved photoemission spectroscopy of detwinned samples \cite{yi,kim}.
-As established by previous studies, DFT electronic band structures are qualitatively consistent with experimental results in FeAs-based materials although the DFT results overestimate experimental bandwidths by a factor of 2 to 3 near $E_F$.
-Thus, detailed comparison of our band structures with experimental results will reveal orbital characters of the Fe magnetic moment, and thereby their roles in AFM.

-As shown above, the $d_{xy}$ magnetic moment is driven by orbital-selective FS nesting, while the $d_{yz}$ magnetic moment is related with spatially localized interactions such as local-moment interactions.
-Thus, the competition of $d_{xy}$ and $d_{yz}$ magnetic moments in LnFeAsO is itinerant versus local-moment magnetisms.
-In addition, when $m_\text{Fe}$ is increased to 1.0 $\mu_\text{B}$ and higher, the Fe magnetic moment evolves gradually to an almost spherical shape with no specific orbital characters.
-Thus, the orbital-distinctive magnetic moments and their effects will appear with different strengths in various iron pnictides and chalcogenides for the wide range of reported $m_\text{Fe}$.
+As shown in Fig.~4, Fe magnetic moments with different orbital characters couple differently to electrons at the Fermi energy, so they may have different roles in SC and AFM.
+In particular, detailed comparison of our band structures with experimental results, e.g., angle-resolved photoemission spectroscopy of detwinned samples,\cite{yi,kim} will reveal orbital characters of the Fe magnetic moment, and thereby their roles in AFM.
+In addition, when $m_\text{Fe}$ is increased to 1.0 $\mu_\text{B}$ or larger, the Fe magnetic moment evolves gradually to an almost spherical shape with no specific orbital characters.
+Thus, the orbital-distinctive magnetic moments and their effects will appear with different strengths in various iron pnictides and chalcogenides depending on the wide range of reported $m_\text{Fe}$.